mdekstrand/cs533-web/resources/tutorials/index.md

 ## SciKit-Learn and ML Models

 1. [SciKit-Learn Logistic Regression](SciKitLogistic.ipynb)
-2. [SciKit-Learn Pipelines and Regularization](SciKitPipeline.ipynb) — also includes a significance test
+2. [SciKit-Learn Pipelines and Regularization](SciKitPipeline.ipynb) — also includes a significance test for difference in classifier accuracy, and a decision tree
 3. [Linear Regression with SciKit-Learn](SciKitRegression.ipynb) — also uses a pipeline and applies standardization
 4. [Advanced SciKit-Learn pipeline and logistic regression example](https://towardsdatascience.com/logistic-regression-classifier-on-census-income-data-e1dbef0b5738) (on Towards Data Science)
 5. [Movie Decomposition](MovieDecomp.ipynb)